 Ultimately, SECU Foundation would like for each student awarded the People Helping People scholarship to be able to utilize the full scholarship payment each semester.
-If a student is receiving a full ride to a university or has been awarded a scholarship that will not allow the People Helping People scholarship to be paid in full, we ask that they not be considered for the scholarship.
+If a student receives a scholarship that will not allow the People Helping People scholarship to be paid in full, we ask that they not be considered for the scholarship.
 SECU Foundation does not make decisions on what constitutes a “large” scholarship.

-SECU Foundation will award one $10,000 scholarship to each Local Education Agency.
+SECU Foundation will award one $10,000 scholarship to each LEA.
 Additional scholarships will be awarded using a formula based on information provided by the Department of Public Instruction (DPI) using the 12th grade average daily membership (ADM) as a percentage of the statewide 12th grade ADM.
-Please note this number is subject to change from year to year, based on fluctuation of ADM, therefore the number of scholarships awarded to each Local Education Agency may change from year to year.
+Please note this number is subject to change from year to year, based on fluctuation of ADM, therefore the number of scholarships awarded each LEA may change from year to year.

-The decision made by the Scholarship Selection Committee at each Local Education Agency is final if all requirements have been met.
+The decision made by the Scholarship Selection Committee at each LEA is final if all requirements have been met.
 SECU Foundation will not reverse the decision of the Scholarship Selection Committee.

 Students should contact the guidance office at their local high school if they have any questions about the scholarship.
-The guidance counselor will have a point of contact at the Local Education Agency that may be reached should the counselor need assistance in answering any questions.
+The guidance counselor will have a point of contact at the LEA that may be reached should the counselor need assistance in answering any questions.